-At this initial stage, new partners need to be screened and prequalified to minimize the risk of fraud or regulatory non-compliance and other issues.
-At the same time, you need to have up to date information at hand on things like inventory, payment cycles, delivery times, and scheduled production.
+At this initial stage, new channel partners need to be screened and prequalified to minimize the risk of fraud or regulatory non-compliance and other issues.
+At the same time, you need to have up-to-date information at hand on things like inventory, payment cycles, delivery times, and scheduled production.

 But remember, the clock starts ticking on all of these disparate data points almost as soon as they’re received so you need a reliable system for recording and tracking updates as well.